-- (2) Cendant will attribute each future issuance of CD stock (and the proceeds thereof) to Cendant Group.
+(2) Cendant will attribute each future issuance of CD stock (and the proceeds thereof) to Cendant Group.
 Cendant may attribute any future issuance of Move.com stock (and the proceeds thereof) to Cendant Group in respect of its retained interest in Move.com Group (in a manner analogous to a secondary offering of common stock of a subsidiary owned by a corporate parent) or to Move.com Group (in a manner analogous to a primary offering of common stock).
-Cendant may assist any future repurchases Move.com stock to Cendant Group in respect of its retained interest in Move.com Group.
+Cendant may assist any future repurchases Move.com Group.
 Dividends on CD stock will be charged against Cendant Group, and dividends on Move.com stock will be charged against Move.com Group.
-In addition, at the time of any dividend on Move.com stock, Cendant will credit to Cendant Group, and charge against Move.com Group a corresponding amount per share in respect of Cendant Group's retained interest in Move.com Group. - (3) Whenever Move.com Group holds cash, Move.com Group will normally transfer that cash to Cendant Group.
+In addition, at the time of any dividend on Move.com Group a corresponding amount per share in respect of Cendant Group's retained interest in Move.com Group.

+(3) Whenever Move.com Group holds cash, Move.com Group will normally transfer that cash to Cendant Group.
 Conversely, whenever Move.com Group has a cash need, Cendant Group will normally fund that cash need.
-However, the board of directors will determine, in its sole discretion, whether to provide any particular funds to either Group and will not be obligated to do so. - (4) Cendant will account for all cash transfers from one Group to or for the account of the other Group (other than transfers in return for assets or services rendered or transfers in respect of Cendant Group's retained interest that correspond to dividends paid on Move.com stock), as inter-Group revolving credit advances unless: - the board of directors determines that a given transfer (or type of transfer) should be accounted for as a long-term loan; - the board of directors determines that a given transfer (or type of transfer) should be accounted for as a capital contribution increasing Cendant Group's retained interest in Move.com Group; or - the board of directors determines that a given transfer (or type of transfer) should be accounted for as a return of capital reducing Cendant Group's retained interest in Move.com Group.
+However, the board of directors will determine, in its sole discretion, whether to provide any particular funds to either Group and will not be obligated to do so.

+(4) Cendant will account for all cash transfers from one Group to or for the account of the other Group (other than transfers in return for assets or services rendered or transfers in respect of Cendant Group's retained interest that correspond to dividends paid on Move.com stock), as inter-Group revolving credit advances unless:

+- the board of directors determines that a given transfer (or type of transfer) should be accounted for as a long-term loan; - the board of directors determines that a given transfer (or type of transfer) should be accounted for as a capital contribution increasing Cendant Group's retained interest in Move.com Group; or - the board of directors determines that a given transfer (or type of transfer) should be accounted for as a return of capital reducing Cendant Group's retained interest in Move.com Group.